Is an Aortic Aneurysm?

 - loss of consciousness

-Aneurysm can be caused by anything that weakens the walls of the aorta.
+Aneurysms can be caused by anything that weakens the walls of your aorta.
 In healthy adults, the walls of the aorta are pliable and can stretch to handle normal changes in blood flow.
-However, as you age, the walls of the aorta may grow weak from high blood pressure, smoking, or high cholesterol levels.
+However, as you age, the walls of your aorta may grow weak from high blood pressure, smoking, or high cholesterol levels.

-The weak spot in the aorta wall can then begin to bulge outward like a bubble on a tire.
+The weak spot in your aorta wall can then begin to bulge outward like a bubble on a tire.
 The larger the bulge grows, the greater the risk that it can burst.
-When the aneurysm bursts, massive internal bleeding can occur, which can be fatal if not treated immediately.
+When the aneurysm bursts, massive internal bleeding can occur.
+This can be fatal if it’s not treated immediately.

 There are two basic types of aortic aneurysms: